Ana Luisa Montufar

 Ana Luisa Montufar Urrutia (born June 16, 1993) is a Guatemalan model, environmentalist and beauty pageant titleholder who was crowned Miss Guatemala 2014 and represented Guatemala at the Miss Universe 2014 pageant.

 Early life

-Ana is working for environment activist in Guatemala during her title as Miss Earth Guatemala in 2011.
-She is now working as model.
+Montufar became a beauty contestant.
+She was an environment activist in Guatemala during her title as Miss Earth Guatemala in 2011.
+She is now working as a model.

 Pageantry

 Miss Teen Guatemala 2011

 Ana was crowned as Miss Teen Guatemala and became Guatemalan Ambassador for teenager queen in the country.

 Miss Earth Guatemala 2011

-Ana was crowned as Miss Tierra Guatemala 2011 and competed at Miss Earth 2011 in Manila, Philippines but she failed to the Top 16.
+Ana was crowned as Miss Tierra Guatemala 2011 and competed at Miss Earth 2011 in Manila, Philippines but she failed to reach the Top 16.

 Miss Guatemala 2014

-Ana was crowned as Miss Guatemala 2014 and represented Ciudad Capital on May 18, 2014.
+Ana was crowned Miss Guatemala 2014 and represented Ciudad Capital on May 18, 2014.
 At the same pageant the runners-up title for Keyla Lisbeth Bermudez and Claudia Herrera were crowned as Miss Mundo Guatemala and Miss Internacional Guatemala 2014.